inexorgame-obsolete/wiki-mirror/Decentralized-server-list.md

 Server list propagation ("Masterserver") and server capabilities ("extinfo") are available globally and can be integrated in 3rd party apps (e.g. a homepage) easily.

+## Solution
+An accepted solution is proposed on this https://github.com/inexor-game/code/wiki/Self-regulating-distributed-network article